Skip to main content

 To request golf cart transportation on campus or shuttle service to/from the local motels and hotels, please call 641-269-4403 during open hours to arrange for a pickup.

 In addition, shuttle van or bus service is available for CERA Tours, Observatory Tours and all off-campus Reunion events.
-All shuttles depart from the loading dock/driveway next to the JRC.
+All shuttles depart from outside the south entrance of the Joe Rosenfield Center (near JRC 101).

 Open Hours